The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 EU Regulation (EC) No 183/2005 laying down requirements for feed hygiene is aimed at ensuring that controls throughout the feed chain are strengthened.
 In particular, it contains:

-The Regulation requires feed businesses to be approved or registered with their local authority.
+The Regulation requires feed businesses to be approved by or registered with their local authority.

-With few exceptions the legislation applies to all feed businesses, which are defined in EU Regulation (EC) No 178/2002 as: 'any undertaking, whether for profit or not and whether public or private, carrying out any operation of production, manufacture, processing, storage, transport or distribution of feed including any producer producing, processing or storing feed for feeding to animals on his own holding'.
+With few exceptions the legislation applies to all feed businesses, which are defined in EU Regulation (EC) No 178/2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety as "any undertaking, whether for profit or not and whether public or private, carrying out any operation of production, manufacture, processing, storage, transport or distribution of feed including any producer producing, processing or storing feed for feeding to animals on his own holding".

 Examples of feed businesses include: